Posted by Jay Suthers on May 24, 2014

 The answer to the first question lies in the anatomy of the legs.
 As you well know, our bodies are filled will bundles of nerves and blood vessels each serving a vital function in the tissues of our bodies.
-Unfortunately, these components are not always well placed and such is the problem that causes leg numbness.
+Unfortunately, these components are not always well placed and such is the problem with the nerves that causes leg numbness.
 Looking at the illustration below, you will see that there are a few key nerve channels that run down the back and outside of each leg.
-Most problematic for cross-legged meditation is the Peroneal nerve that is in the tissue next to the Tibia and Fibula bones of the lower leg.
+Most problematic for cross-legged meditation is the Peroneal nerve channel that is in the tissue next to the Tibia and Fibula bones of the lower leg.
 The numbness that you experience is cause by pressure on this area that essentially pinches the Peroneal nerve to one degree or another.
 This pinch can partially or fully block the flow of the chemical potassium inside the nerve channel.

 When the nerve becomes compressed and the flow of potassium stops, the nerve stops conducting.
 The result is a whole host of nerve miscommunication to the brain, which creates this intense numbing feeling.
 When the pressure is removed and the potassium begins to flow, the nerves wake up and begin to fire abnormally.
-Anyone who has experienced leg numbness will tell you that recovering from it seems more intensely uncomfortable than the numbness itself.
+Anyone who has experienced leg numbness will tell you that the tingling sensation while recovering from it seems more intensely uncomfortable than the numbness itself.

 Some meditation practices discourage any movement during meditation.
 This can be a great discipline.
 Yet, I find that if I experience numbness in the legs or buttocks during meditation, a slight shift in posture can alleviate the point of pressure that is causing the numbness.
-A slight shift in the position of the foot might do it, but in some cases I may extend the leg completely or place my foot on the outside of my body instead of folded in.
+A slight shift in the position of the foot might do it, but in some cases I may need to extend the leg completely or place my foot on the outside of my body instead of folded in.
 If I do this in a gentle and loving manner, I can create greater comfort without disturbing my meditative state - far more so than I can by wrestling with the numbness.